 There has been a constant need to develop new algorithms and tools for designing efficient and specific siRNAs [21, 26, 31].
 One few of the important on-going developments includes formulating algorithms to ﬁnd off-targets of siRNAs design for genome-wide studies.
 It is also essential to maintain a unified data source that presents optimal conditions as well as the design failures of siRNAs used for validation or experimentation.
 Easy access to such data library would deﬁnitely help in refining algorithms and would save much of effort that could otherwise go waste by designing non-functional siRNAs.

 The information gained by studies on siRNA and miRNA designs can also be used to improvise on the other studies.
-Using siRNAs in experiments to mimic effects of drugs, a ﬁeld that exhibits immense potential because it could reduce the cost of large-scale screening.
+Using siRNAs in experiments to mimic the effects of drugs, a ﬁeld that exhibits immense potential because it could reduce the cost of large-scale screening.

 Many programs have been developed to predict the target of miRNA and design siRNAs.
-These algorithms assess the sequence similarity between of miRNA and target RNA and the free energy change that occurs during the interaction.
+These algorithms assess the sequence similarity between miRNA and target RNA and the free energy change that occurs during the interaction.
 For target predictions, the seed sequences are looked upon the untranslated region (UTR) of mRNA.
-In humans, most of the seed sequence are found to be located at the 3′ end of the mRNA where it can bind and lead to either degradation of translation inhibition of the mRNA.
-In the list of web applications reviewed by Akhtar et al. , one can find a well-categorised list of tools and databases to study or different aspects of miRNA.
+In humans, most of the seed sequence is found to be located at the 3′ end of the mRNA where it can bind and lead to either degradation of translation inhibition of the mRNA.
+In the list of web applications reviewed by Akhtar et al. , one can find a well-categorized list of tools and databases to study or different aspects of miRNA.
 These are for validation of miRNA (DIANA-TarBase, miRTarBase, miRecords) , correlating miRNA expression (StarBase, MiRonTop) metabolic pathways (EiMMO) regulator network (MiGator), transcription factor interactions (TransmiR) and prediction of cellular target of host and viral miRNA are few examples from the list.

 Computational analysis can correct some experimental biases that may exist while screening the experimental data.
 For this purpose, Datta et al., have developed a web-based platform named Comprehensive Analysis of RNAi Data (CARD) for integrated analysis and visualization of RNAi screen data.
 Other tools like R and Python code9 seed analysis predict off-target siRNAs by testing whether siRNAs with shared seed sequence have signiﬁcantly higher/lower scores compared with the rest .
 The likely off-targeted genes can be identified by MATLAB code and web-service (http://www.ﬂyrnai.org/gess/) .
 RNAiCut Identiﬁes optimal threshold for hit-selection by integrating screen data with PPI networks .
 Expression ﬁlter in the algorithm is used for the flagging and ﬁltering of the genes based on their expression status.